maddenp-noaa/wxvx/README.md

 ### Validtime

-The `forecast.coordinates.validtime` value may be either:
+The `forecast.coords.validtime` value may be either:

   - The name of a single coordinate variable providing the forecast validtime, or
   - A mapping with keys `inittime` and `leadtime`, whose values are the names of the coordinate variables providing, respectively, the forecast initialization time and leadtime.